Senior Advisor - Risk Advisory

 Jeremy Moller is a risk advisory lawyer based in Sydney.

-He has 10 years' experience working in Australia, the United Kingdom and New Zealand as a lawyer specialising in anti-money laundering, international sanctions and anti-bribery and corruption.
+He has over 10 years' experience working in Australia, the United Kingdom and New Zealand as a lawyer specialising in anti-money laundering, international sanctions as well as foreign transparency and influence.

-Working with a team of multi-disciplinary experts within Norton Rose Fulbright's Risk Advisory practice, Jeremy specialises in assisting clients across sectors in relation to financial crime, with a particular focus on anti-money laundering and international sanctions.
-He is experienced in dealing with a range of regulators both in Australia and overseas in relation to financial crime.
-His work includes leading, implementing and reviewing financial crime programmes, such as conducting business wide risk assessments, as well as advising on litigation arising out of regulatory investigations.
+Working with a team of multi-disciplinary experts within the firm's risk advisory team, Jeremy acts as a trusted advisor to a number of large financial institutions and corporate clients in relation to financial crime compliance with a particular focus on anti-money laundering and international sanctions.
+He is experienced in dealing with a range of regulators both in Australia and overseas, including the Australian Transaction and Reports and Analysis Centre (AUSTRAC).
+His work includes leading, implementing and reviewing financial crime programs, such as conducting business wide risk assessments, as well as advising on litigation arising out of regulatory investigations and acting on Royal Commissions.

 Jeremy recognises the importance of both improving customer experience and ensuring compliance.
 Having led in a risk and compliance function for an international law firm, he has a unique understanding of the synergies between both legal compliance and operational risk management and provides clients with a holistic and commercial approach to regulatory issues.